LilydevMC/VoluBind/MODRINTH.md

 ![License from GitHub](https://img.shields.io/github/license/LilydevMC/VoluBind?label=License&labelColor=15151e&color=af5900&style=flat-square)
 ![Chat on Discord](https://img.shields.io/discord/995465843364343883?label=Discord&labelColor=15151e&color=5865F2&style=flat-square)

 Toggle your volume with keybindings!

+With VoluBind, you can toggle your volume from its normal value to a custom value with a simple keybinding!

+It is highly suggested that you use VoluBind's own volume menu instead of the vanilla one, but this is left in for compatibility reasons.

 ### Releases